 Where to stay in Vienna

-Vienna is divided into districts from 1 to 23 (are we the only ones thinking about Hunger Games right now?).
+Vienna is divided into 23 different districts.
 From our own experience and from local advice we definitely recommend you to stay in the lower districts (1-9) since they are closer to the town centre and still very reasonably priced for any budget traveler.
 And if you only have 48 hours, you don’t want to spend half of your time on public transport instead of visiting all the attractions, do you?

 District 6 and 7 might also be worth checking out.
-These are known as the districts for Yuppies (Young Urban Professionals), so if you’re working remotely like us, maybe this is the place for you?
+They are known as the districts for Yuppies (Young Urban Professionals), so if you’re working remotely like us, maybe this is the place for you?